 That was a long email, maybe I’ll turn it into a blog posting.
 Maybe you can turn it into a blog posting but you’ll have to translate it into Turkish.

-Companies do come and go, especially in tech, but Vancouver remains an attractive city to move to, though finding a good job and an affordable place to live is work.
+Companies do come and go, especially in tech, but Vancouver remains an attractive city, though finding a good job and an affordable place to live is challenging.
 Many people don’t live in Vancouver but in one of the neighbouring cities in Metro Vancouver.
 Perhaps the Vancouver Pixel Crafters can maintain a resource for people looking to move to Vancouver and find a job in tech.
 I threw together a Vancouver tech news aggregator at some point.
 If you do move to Vancouver and you want to find a job in the tech community, tell @HeyAvailable.

 I did some digging and found a few more recent and helpful resources:

 - How to find a job in Vancouver